Extraction system for brake dust and tire wear

 Our solution

-Prof. Klinge from the Ostfalia University of Applied Sciences has developed extraction systems for brake dust and tire abrasion, which have an air injection system to remove the boundary layer contaminated with fine dust particles.
-In combination with a hood, a lighter, more comprehensive and more energy-efficient extraction of the dust layer is possible.
-According to the invention, the negative pressure required for efficient suction is much lower.
-The required vacuum is not generated by additional consumers (e.g. pumps and turbines), but with the help of a vacuum generator based on the venturi effect.
-This is positioned in the form of an air deflector near the inner rim edge of a vehicle wheel.
-This leads to a narrowing of the flow cross-section for the boundary layer of the rotating wheel forming at the inner edge of the rim at the narrowest point.
+A scientist from the Ostfalia University of Applied Sciences has developed extraction systems for brake dust and tire wear generated by vehicles.
+The systems have an air injection system to remove the boundary layer contaminated with fine dust particles.
+In combination with a hood, a more comprehensive and energy-efficient extraction of the dust layer is possible.
+According to the invention, the negative pressure required for efficient suction is relatively low.
+The required vacuum is not generated by additional consumers (e.g. pumps and turbines), but with the help of a vacuum generator based on the Venturi effect.
+The vacuum generator is positioned in the form of an air deflector near the inner rim edge of a vehicle wheel.
+This leads to a narrowing of the flow cross-section for the boundary layer of the rotating wheel forming at the inner edge of the rim at the most narrow point.
 Thus, a vacuum corresponding to the speed is always available during the journey, which is sufficient to operate the extraction devices.
 By providing the right amount of feed and suction volume flow, a complete collection of the brake dust particles into the filter is possible.

 Advantages

-• Efficient and effective capture of the resulting particulate matter without contact with moving parts
+- Efficient and effective capture of the particulate matter without contact to moving parts

 Applications